Data Processing Agreement

 A. List of Parties

 Data Importer: Simple Casual, LLC, 1208 Singleton Ave #2, Austin, TX 78702, United States.
-Role: Processor.
+Role: Processor (where Module Two applies) or sub-Processor (where Module Three applies).
 Contact: team@logo.dev

 B. Description of Transfer